ellenmartin11/simulating_mouse_learning_RL/README.md

 For simpler models, 1000 simulations can be specified, with 50 search parameter sets to try.

-For the more complex Boltzmann Anticipation agent, I recommend 500 simulations, reducing to 30 parameter sets.
+For the more complex Boltzmann Anticipation agent, I recommend 500 simulations, reducing to 30 parameter sets given the number of parameter combinations and running times.

 Running the terminal commands will generate a plot comparing the specified agent's average behaviour (over specified number of simulations) with the average mouse behaviour (averaged over all mice in Beron et al (2022)).
 A second plot will also be generated, illustrating the agent's estimate of Q-values across trials.